-Non Food: This is the third year of our benchmarking and the first time that demand has exceeded 5m sq ft at 5.6m sq ft.
-We anticipate for retail warehousing 1.5m+ sq ft of fashion / high street demand, 1.25m+ sq ft of furnishing / home demand, 2m+ sq ft of value discounter demand, and 0.85m sq ft of other miscellaneous demand.
+Non Food: This is the third year of our benchmarking and the first time that demand has exceeded 0.46m sq m (5m sq ft).
+We anticipate for retail warehousing 0.14m sq m (1.5m+ sq ft) of fashion / high street demand, 0.12m sq m (1.25m+ sq ft) of furnishing / home demand, 0.1856m sq m (2m+ sq ft) of value discounter demand.

-Food: We anticipate 4.8m sq ft of food demand of which the single most acquisitive occupier will be Aldi, who should open over 1.5m sq ft of new floorspace via 85 openings.
-Other discounters Lidl, Netto and Iceland will take discount demand to a total gross requirement of around 2.5m sq ft, as all chains seek to grow market share.
+Food: We anticipate substantial food demand of which the single most acquisitive occupier will be Aldi, who should open over 0.14m sq m (1.5m sq ft) of new floorspace via 85 openings.
+Other discounters Lidl, Netto and Iceland will take discount demand to a total gross requirement of around 0.23m sq m (2.5m sq ft), as all chains seek to grow market share.
 Marks & Spencer and Waitrose remain very acquisitive as well.
 The Big 4 supermarkets have all slowed pipeline to account for flat sales and hence overall food demand is sub 5m sq ft for the first time since we started this analysis in 2013.

 Food and Beverage: Demand is very strong and is really constrained by the rate at which pipeline can be developed.
-Coffee shops, drive throughs and restaurants alongside some pubs will account for over 0.5m sq ft of take-up.
+Coffee shops, drive throughs and restaurants alongside some pubs will account for over 0.046m sq m (0.5m sq ft) of take-up.
 This is at a record level for this survey.

-Leisure: We have made a conservative estimate that health and fitness clubs and cinemas will account for over 0.5m sq ft on retail parks.
+Leisure: We have made a conservative estimate that health and fitness clubs and cinemas will account for over 0.046m sq m (0.5m sq ft) on retail parks.
 Clearly all operators will look at standalone non retail parks, and the reality is expansion is rapid.